Request a Demo Search

 Here are a few final tips to ensure that your volunteer management strategy is robust and sustainable:

-Use a multichannel recruitment strategy.
+1. Use a multichannel recruitment strategy.

 Recruiting new volunteers to your organization requires a multi-channel marketing approach, which leverages all of your existing online channels and partnerships with other organizations to spread the word.
-To help you implement effective communication practices, let’s walk through four primary channels that will enhance your volunteer recruitment process.
+To help you implement effective communication practices, let’s walk through the primary channels that will enhance your volunteer recruitment process.

 Email

 If you already have a list of volunteers who have worked at previous events you’ve organized, make them feel appreciated by giving them exclusive access to available positions.
 Encourage your email recipients to share volunteer opportunities with their friends and family.
-Consider offering a referral thank you gift as an incentive.
+Consider offering a referral thank-you gift as an incentive.

 Website

-Social Media
+Social media

-Other Nonprofits
+Other nonprofits

-Get to know your volunteers.
+2. Get to know your volunteers.

-When volunteers register for the first time, ask a few questions about what skills they have to offer that are relevant to your nonprofit’s needs, such as graphic design or social media marketing experience.
+When volunteers register for the first time, ask a few questions about what skills they offer that are relevant to your nonprofit’s needs, such as graphic design or social media marketing experience.
 Note these skills in your volunteer database and use your communications to highlight opportunities that appeal to volunteers.

-Ask volunteers for feedback.
+3. Ask volunteers for feedback.

 Volunteer feedback is valuable to help improve everything from operational planning to organizational culture.
 Receiving insight from your volunteers can help you understand their needs and wants, which ultimately helps retention.